 You may probably be aware of cyberattacks and breaches transpiring all around the world.
-In fact, chances are that you may have also been a victim of an attack, whether you are aware of it or not.
+In fact, the chances are that you may have also been a victim of an attack, whether you are aware of it or not.

 Regardless, cyber breaches are usually executed through the use of Malicious Software, aka malware.
 Phishing, ransomware, viruses…do these ring any bells?
-Yes, all such threats come under the big bad umbrella of malware attacks.
+Yes, all such threats come under the big lousy umbrella of malware attacks.

-The different types of malware, signs of malware, preventive tips and how to remove malware, are some of the many areas that we will be covering in this epic guide.
+The different types of malware, signs of malware, preventive tips, and how to remove malware, are some of the many areas that we will be covering in this epic guide.
 So, here it goes:

 Table of Contents